 But how did this brutal and impoverished nation build such a sophisticated nuclear programme?
 If the international community had taken non proliferation more seriously after the Cold War could things have turned out differently?
 And what should be our end game with the North Koreans?
 Should we be seeking an Iran style nuclear deal or would that be a fatal error of judgment?

-Join us live on September 24 with Ankit Panda, renowned security expert and author of Kim Jong Un and The Bomb, who will speak to Dr Patricia Lewis, former Director of the UN Institute for Disarmament Research and head of international security at Chatham House, about how this small nation became a nuclear power—and how we can learn to live with it.
+In September 2020 we were joined by Ankit Panda, renowned security expert and author of Kim Jong Un and The Bomb, who will speak to Dr Patricia Lewis, former Director of the UN Institute for Disarmament Research and head of international security at Chatham House, about how this small nation became a nuclear power—and how we can learn to live with it.

 Speakers are subject to change.